 The hotel offered a robust, complimentary breakfast which kept us feeling full most of the day.

-You can find lodging in Bergen in all price ranges, from budget hostels to luxury accommodations.
+You can find lodging in Bergen in all price ranges, from family-friendly budget hostels to luxury accommodations.
 So it Hotel Oleana doesn’t suit your needs or budget, there are plenty of other options in Bergen.